oadpoaw/disclosure/README.md

 ## Features
 - Easy to use!
-- A CLI to generate a discord bot project! with Git Integration!
+- A CLI to generate a Discord Bot Project!
 - Awesome TypeScript Definitions for awesome developer tooling!
+- Sharding Support!
 - Built-in Command Handler, includes:
   - Argument Parsing
   - Command Inhibitors